 Get in touch with us

-Call us today to talk about your needs for your next event or function.
+Call us today to talk about your next event or function.

-Te Wehi Haka are the fresh new look Māori performing arts troupe directed and managed by successful kapa haka leaders, Tāpeta and Annette Wehi.
+Te Wehi Haka is the fresh new look Māori performing arts troupe directed and managed by successful Kapa Haka leaders, Tāpeta and Annette Wehi.

 During the Rugby World Cup in New Zealand in 2011, in the role of Artistic Director, Annette co-created Arohanui – The Greatest Love for the Real New Zealand Festival.